aiven/aiven-docs/docs/products/flink/howto/ext-kafka-flink-integration.md

 Where:

--   `--endpoint-name`: Name of the endpoint you want to create.
+-   `--endpoint-name`: Name of the endpoint to create.

 -   `--endpoint-type`: The type of endpoint, which should be `external_kafka`.

--

-    `--user-config-json`:The configuration for the endpoint in JSON format, which includes the following attributes:
+-   `--user-config-json`:The configuration for the endpoint in JSON format, which includes the following attributes:

-    :   -   `bootstrap_servers`: List of Apache Kafka broker addresses
-            and ports to connect to.
+    -   `bootstrap_servers`: List of Apache Kafka broker addresses and ports to connect to.
     -   `security_protocol`: The type of security protocol to use for the connection, which is `SASL` in this case.
     -   `ssl_ca_cert`: The path to the SSL CA certificate.
     -   `ssl_client_cert`: The path to the SSL client certificate.
     -   `ssl_client_key`: The path to the SSL client key.
     -   `ssl_endpoint_identification_algorithm`: The endpoint
         identification algorithm to use for SSL verification.
 For example, `https`.

 #### SASL_PLAINTEXT